TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-dashboard/advanced-configurations/sso/dashboard-login-keycloak-sso.md

 ---

-This is a walk-through of how you can use [Keycloak](https://www.keycloak.org) and our (internal/embedded) TIB to log in to your Dashboard.
+This is a walk-through of how you can use [Keycloak](https://www.keycloak.org) and our (internal/embedded) Tyk Identity Broker (TIB) to log in to your Dashboard.
 This guide assumes you have existing Keycloak and Tyk Pro Environments.

 ## KeyCloak’s Side
 1. In your desired Realm, create a client of OpenID Connect type, and set your desired Client ID.